Open Data Hub logo

 In most post-training setups, URR values below 1/3 are sufficient for learning new tasks, making OSFT notably lighter in memory.

 • Training time: On datasets of equal size, OSFT typically takes about twice as long per phase.
-However, because OSFT does not require replay buffers from past tasks (unlike SFT), the total training time across multiple phases or tasks is lower with clear benefits as the number of tasks grows.
+However, because OSFT does not require replay buffers from past tasks, unlike SFT, the total training time across multiple phases or tasks is lower with clear benefits as the number of tasks grows.
 Because OSFT supports continual learning without maintaining or reusing old data, it enables lighter, single-pass end-to-end runs.

 End-to-end model customization workflow

-The Knowledge Tuning tutorial is a curated collection of Jupyter notebooks that includes examples of using Docling to process data, training-hub to fine-tune a model on that data, and KServe to deploy the final model for a Question and Answer application.
+The Knowledge Tuning tutorial is a curated collection of Jupyter notebooks that includes examples of using Docling to process data, Training Hub to fine-tune a model on that data, and KServe to deploy the final model for a Question and Answer application.

 Support philosophy: A secure platform